algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 Performance impact
 Cost impact
 Impact on other components and services -->
-The security impact is :
+The security impact is:
 - Nothing for the moment.

 ### 4.2.
 Metrics

 <!-- List of metrics to capture
 Tools to capture and measure metrics -->
-The metrics to capture are :
+The metrics to capture are:
 - Nothing for the moment.

 ## 5. Work